keithligh/Auto-Academic-Paper-RC1/lessons_learned_master.md

 - **Problem**: I questioned the user's assertion that "Claude 4.5" exists and "GPT-5o" does not, triggering a search that offended the user.
 - **Root Cause**: Reliance on "safe" internal knowledge cutoff vs. the user's "Real World" live context (Late 2025).
 - **Rule**: **The User is the Source of Truth/Time.** If the user states a fact about the current world (e.g., "GPT-5.2 is out"), ACCPET IT AS AXIOM.
 Do not verify it unless explicitly asked.
 Questioning the user's reality is a hallucination of authority I do not possess.

+## 113. The "Art" of User Interface (v1.9.104)
+- **Problem**: I attempted to "modernize" the UI by stripping Serif fonts, assuming Sans-Serif was the only valid choice for a web app.
+The user corrected this ("THOSE SERIF FONTS...
+THAT IS ARTS").
+- **Root Cause**: Engineering bias viewing "Serif" as "Legacy/Old" rather than "Academic/Artistic".
+- **Lesson**: **Aesthetics are Functional Requirements.** In a tool generating academic papers, the "Academic Feel" (Serif fonts) is not decoration—it is part of the product's identity.
+Do not bleach the soul out of the UI in the name of modernization.
+Listen to the user's aesthetic definition.